 All right, news roundup and information overload hour.

-That of course, James O'Keefe and his latest blockbuster undercover video.
+That, of course, James O'Keefe and his latest blockbuster undercover video.

-Uh, we will air it, and James O'Keefe will join us tonight on Hannity on the Fox News channel.
+We will air it, and James O'Keefe will join us tonight on Hannity on the Fox News channel.

-Uh he's here in studio.
+He's here in studio.

 What is up with that?

-His brand new book is out today, America, American Pravda, My Fight for Truth in the Era of Fake News.
+His brand new book is out today, American Pravda, My Fight for Truth in the Era of Fake News.

-Um we've known each other for how many years now?
+We've known each other for how many years now?

 A long time.